ShengXue97/youzu-flask/README.md

 ### 1.1 Setting up Flask Server
 Note that for Flask to work on a new Virtual Machine, Poppler for Pytesseract and OpenCV will need to be installed.

-Run the following commands in order:
+Run the following commands in order(on Linux), or from step 4 on Windows:
 1. `tmux`
 2. ctrl+b then $
 3. Type `flask-production`